 Free Will in Heaven: An Insoluble Trilemma for Believers?

-In discussions with Christians about why there is so much suffering in the world despite the existence of an all-good, all-powerful, and all-knowing God, a common response is that God did not want to create "robots" who are programmed to only do good(free-will defense).
-True freedom requires the ability to choose evil, and without the option to make immoral choices, humans would not possess genuine free will.
-Evil exists because God granted humans the gift of free will, allowing them to choose between good and evil.
-As philosopher William Lane Craig explains, it is logically impossible for God to allow genuine freedom without also permitting the possibility of suffering.
-According to this view, the presence of suffering and evil in the world is a necessary consequence of having free will.
+In discussions about the existence of suffering in a world created by an all-good, all-powerful, and all-knowing God, a common defense is based on the concept of free will.
+The argument suggests that God granted humans free will, allowing them to make choices, including the possibility of evil.
+According to this view, true freedom requires the ability to choose between good and evil, and without the potential for immoral decisions, humans would lack genuine free will.
+As philosopher William Lane Craig explains, it is logically impossible for God to allow true freedom without also permitting the possibility of suffering.
+Thus, the existence of evil and suffering is seen as a necessary consequence of the gift of free will.

 Is There Free Will in Heaven?